JenniLoboV/riemannian_stats/docs/source/github_repository.rst

 We welcome contributions from the community!
 If you are interested in contributing, please open an issue or submit a pull request on GitHub.

-Thank you to everyone who supports and improves **RiemannianStats**.
+Thank you to everyone who supports and improves **Riemannian STATS**.